Perenjori: From outage town to energy innovation crown

 A problem anywhere along this long line could cut power to the town.

-Thanks to a 1MWh network battery installed on the outskirts of town, power outages will no longer be a regular occurrence.
+Thanks to a microgrid with a 1MWh network battery installed on the outskirts of town, power outages will no longer be a regular occurrence.

 Perenjori is the first town to trial a backup battery supply on the Western Power network.
 The battery was commissioned in August 2018 and the community is already beginning to experience tangible benefits.

-We have been working with Balance Utility Solutions to design and deliver the Battery Energy Storage System.
+We have been working with Balance Utility Solutions to design and deliver the Battery Energy Storage System (BESS).
 The system is comprised of lithium-ion batteries with an inverter.
 It kicks into gear instantaneously if the town loses supply from the main electricity network.